isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

   race to document, remember and hold onto what Singapore was – and by proxy, ourselves.
 ---
 #### Singapore’s landscape is one that has undergone many changes through the ages.
-As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and, by proxy, what we are.
+As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and, by proxy, who we are.

 <img style="width:50%;" src="/images/Vol%208%20issue%203/Edwin/Edwin%20Thumboo.jpg">